Blueberry Greek Yogurt Smoothie

-Start your day with a creamy and delicious Greek Yogurt Blueberry Smoothie.
-Packed with protein rich greek yogurt and antioxidants, this blueberry smoothie is ready in 5 minutes!
+Start your day with a creamy and delicious Blueberry Greek Yogurt Smoothie.
+Packed with protein rich greek yogurt and antioxidants, this greek yogurt berry smoothie is ready in 5 minutes!
 It’s great for a post workout treat or an easy breakfast.
+Pair this Blueberry and Greek Yogurt Smoothie with delicious muffins while on the go or with Peanut Butter and Date Protein Balls.

 Why this recipe works